 Mariah Carey married Sony Music boss Tommy Mottola in a lavish ceremony on June 5, 1993, that featured Carey in Vera Wang dress with a 27-foot train capped with a diamond-encrusted tiara.
 Helping her down the aisle of New York's St. Thomas Church were a team of 50 flower girls and a boys' choir.
 Guests at the ceremony included Bruce Springsteen, Barbra Streisand, Robert De Niro, Billy Joel, Ozzy Osbourne and Michael Bolton.
 (The couple divorced in 1998.)

 Elton John married filmmaker David Furnish in a December 2005 wedding that Forbes estimated at costing $1.5 million.
 The ceremony, which took place the first week that Britain legalized civil unions, took place at Windsor Guildhall in England.
 Hundreds of onlookers and paparazzi crowded outside during the ceremony while more than 600 guests arrived at John’s Windsor country mansion for the reception, which featured two massive heated tents.

-Elizabeth Taylor didn't let the fact that she was getting married for an eighth time (to her seventh husband, since she married Richard Burton twice) stop her from spending on her wedding to construction worker Larry Fortensky on Oct.
+Elizabeth Taylor (seen here in 1986) didn't let the fact that she was getting married for an eighth time (to her seventh husband, since she married Richard Burton twice) stop her from spending on her wedding to construction worker Larry Fortensky on Oct.
 6, 1991.
 The $2 million wedding took place at Michael Jackson's Neverland Ranch, with the King of Pop himself giving away the bride.
 Among the 150 guests were Liza Minnelli, Eddie Murphy and former first lady Nancy Reagan.
-(The pair divorced five years later.)
+Taylor and Fortensky divorced five years later.